Mbed-TLS/mbedtls-test/developer_guide.md

 * `ci-testing` jobs are meant for testing changes to the CI scripts.
 See [“Validation tools”](#validation-tools) below.

 The internal CI has a similar set of jobs.

+#### Triggering jobs on Jenkins

+For security reasons, the CI does not run on pull requests from untrusted users.

+At the time of writing, only users with write permissions on the repository are trusted to have the CI run automatically on their pull requests.
+The restriction is implemented in `pr_author_has_write_access()` in `vars/common.groovy`.

+There is a separate access control list for triggering CI jobs manually: this is allowed for users in the [`mbed-tls-users` team](https://github.com/orgs/trusted-firmware-ci/teams/mbed-tls-users) in the the `trusted-firmware-ci` GitHub organization, if they have an account on Jenkins that's tied to their GitHub account.

 ## General programming advice